Legacy-TacticalGamingInteractive/fivem_legacy_bees_southls/README.md

 !) beehive pack MUST be started before the map in the server.cfg

 ---
 THIS IS A FREE RESOURCE.
 IF YOU SEE SOMEONE SELLING IT.
-F THEM UP AND REPORT EM'.
+CALL EM' OUT.
 ---

 "In the city, respect is everything." - GTA2